 Zinnia Jothi Kumar is a Scientist in the fields of Ecology & Environmental Science, Human Evolutionary Biology & Anthropology.
-She is passionate about Conservation, Diversity Activism & Children’s Access to Education.
+She is passionate about Conservation, Fighting Colorism in Society & Children’s Access to Education.

 Zinnia has always had a flair for science and academia, graduating at the top of her high school class as DUX, then onto a Bachelor of Advanced Science in Ecology & Human Evolutionary Biology with First Class Honours from the University of New South Wales.
 As a Field Ecologist and Conservationist Zinnia has worked in the Australian outback on Wetland Birds, Aquatic Invertebrates and wild Little Blue Penguins.